 Students wishing to take a course at CGU must obtain permission to enroll.
 CGU courses are not available for registration via the portal.
 Complete and submit a CGU Course Registration Request Form to the Registrar's Office at or after your pre-registration appointment time.
 Forms will be accepted until the add deadline each semester.
 For the full CGU policy regarding undergraduate enrollment in CGU courses, visit this page: Undergraduates Registering for CGU Classes.

 Senior thesis is a regular course for which students must register in person at the CMC Registrar's Office.
 The Senior Thesis Topic Form must be completed before students can sign up for thesis.
-A required meeting explaining thesis requirements will be held on the first Thursday of the fall semester at 12:30 pm, location TBD.
+A required meeting explaining thesis requirements will be held on the first Thursday of the fall semester at 12:30 pm, in Pickford Auditorium.
 Detailed syllabus information and forms may be obtained on our Senior Thesis web page.